Aahil13/The-JS-Guide/docs/Functions.md

 - `functionName`: Replace this with the name you want to give to your function.
 Function names should follow the rules for variable names in JavaScript.
 By convention, function names use camelCase (e.g., `calculateSum`, `getUserData`).

-- `(parameters)`: You can list any parameters (inputs) that your function requires.
+- `(parameters)`: You can list any parameters (inputs) your function requires.
 Parameters are variables that allow you to pass values into the function when you call it.
 You can leave this part empty if your function doesn't need any parameters.

 - `{}`: The curly braces define the function body.
 Inside the curly braces, you write the code the function will execute when called.